 Using a mail client

 Whether you'd prefer to access your email, contacts and calendars on a desktop client, or if you want them on your phone or a tablet, our email client setup guide has all the details.
-We provide interactive guides in Settings → Import & Setup for many of the popular email clients such as Apple's Mail.app, Microsoft Mail, and Mozilla Thunderbird.
+We provide interactive guides in Settings → Migration → Apps & Setup guides for many of the popular email clients such as Apple's Mail.app, Microsoft Mail, and Mozilla Thunderbird.

-Users on a Basic plan will not be able to use Fastmail on third-party mail clients, or create app passwords.
-IMAP, SMTP, CalDAV, and CardDAV are available to Standard and Professional users only.
-If you have a Basic plan, you can use Fastmail on a desktop web browser or the Fastmail app on any mobile devices, such as a phone or tablet.
+Users on a Basic plan will not be able to use Fastmail on third-party mail clients or create app passwords, as Basic plans do not include access to IMAP, SMTP, CalDAV, or CardDAV.
+If you are on a Basic plan, you can use Fastmail on a desktop web browser or the Fastmail app on any mobile devices, such as a phone or tablet.